 As voice assistants are gaining more presence, we WILL see more progress in natural language processing (NLP) that will allow us to have more natural dialogues with our virtual assistants and perform more valuable actions.

 Increase in virtual reality

 Augmented Reality and Virtual Reality will move beyond just specific experiments to become central elements in the digital experiences that we find from all sectors.

-With the lessons learned around personalisation in recent years, we will provide advanced personalised experiences to our users across all devices and touchpoints.
+With the lessons learned around personalization in recent years, we will provide advanced personalized experiences to our users across all devices and touchpoints.

 Data analytics and user research will merge to offer a holistic view of the insights we get from our users and customers in a unique browsing experience.

-New technologies will transform the concept of User Experience towards “Intelligent Experience,” where intelligence is incorporated in the customer journey, to optimise their experience in all their interactions with a company.
+New technologies will transform the concept of User Experience towards “Intelligent Experience,” where intelligence is incorporated in the customer journey, to optimize their experience in all their interactions with a company.

-More and more companies make use of biometric resources with the aim of simplifying their client journey by proposing experiences that reduce processes time, eliminate friction points and improve user safety.
+More and more companies make use of biometric resources with the aim of simplifying their client journey by proposing experiences that reduce process time, eliminate friction points and improve user safety.